 The Brief Grief Questionnaire is a five-question assessment that is intended to indicate whether or not the person being assessed is at risk for complicated grief.
 It takes literally a minute to complete and scoring won’t require much longer than that.

-You answer questions like “How much does your grief still interfere with your life?” with one of three preselected answers.
-If you say “Not at all” give yourself a 0 on that question.
+You answer questions like “How much does your grief still interfere with your life?” with one of three answers.
+If you choose “Not at all” give yourself a 0 on that question.
 “Somewhat” is worth a 1.
 “A lot” is good for a 2.
 If your total score on the questionnaire is 5 or more, you might consider being more fully evaluated by grief therapist.

 In the United States, PG-13 is a rating of how violent or smutty a movie is.
 It’s also the name of a widely used assessment for prolonged grief disorder.
 The co-developer of this assessment is Holly Prigerson, a professor at the Cornell University medical school who has published many papers on grief and assessment.